Sirthan/DepthsBelow/README.md

 ===========

 What dangers await in the Depths?

 ===========
-Basically, a begineers sad attempt at a randomized, puesdo-rougelike, turnbased RPG.
+Basically, a beginner sad attempt at a randomized, puesdo-rougelike, turnbased RPG.